jonasthewolf/gsn2x/doc/src/checks.md

 The tool automatically performs the following validation checks on the input YAML.

+Validations can be performed on individual input files.

 | ID  | Meaning                                                                                      |
 |-----|----------------------------------------------------------------------------------------------|
 | V01 | All IDs must start with a known prefix i.e., there are only known element types.             |